-ELECTION OF DIRECTORS
+ELECTION OF THE BOARD OF DIRECTORS

 The articles of the Corporation provide that the Board of Directors shall consist of a minimum of eight and a maximum of 15 directors who are to be elected annually.
 The Board has fixed at nine the number of directors to be elected at the Meeting.
 It is proposed to nominate for election as directors of the Corporation the nine persons listed below for the Board of Directors.
-All of the nominees are currently directors of the Corporation and were duly elected at the last annual meeting of shareholders, except for Mr. John Leburn, who was identified and recommended by the Corporate Governance & Nominating Committee ("CG&NC") to be nominated for election to the Board in accordance with the practice described in the Corporation's "Statement of Corporate Governance Practices", attached as Appendix "A".
-Mr. Frédéric A. Villain is not standing for re-election.
-Mr. Thierry R. Pourchet will become Chief Financial Officer of Pernod Ricard Americas on November 9, 2011 and will remain on the Board as a nominee of the Corporation's significant shareholder.
-Mr. Leburn will replace Mr. Pourchet as the Vice-President and Chief Financial Officer of the Corporation on the same date.
+All of the nominees are currently directors of the Corporation and were duly elected at the last annual meeting of shareholders.